-As a janitorial partner to thousands of businesses, it's our job to help you identify and implement ways to boost your campus's defenses.
-This can happen in every space, from access points and common rooms to classrooms and administrative offices.
+As a janitorial partner to thousands of medical, life sciences, and biotech businesses, it's our job to help you identify and implement ways to boost your facility's defenses.
+This can happen in every space, from access points and open lobbies to procedure and waiting rooms to individual suites and offices.